Mary Pope (vegetarian): Vegetarian Savouries

-Pope authored a series of articles on vegetarianism in Isabella Reaney's Mothers & Daughters.
-Around 1895, Pope lectured on vegetarianism cookery in Lancashire.
-In the same year, she supervised the menu for a vegetarian restaurant in Halifax.
-In addition to her teaching and writing, Pope sold a variety of seasonings, food colourings, and grinders, which she stocked at a warehouse in Bradford.

 Later life

-According to the 1911 United Kingdom census, Pope was retired and living in Broadstairs, Kent.
+According to the 1911 United Kingdom census, conducted on 2 April 1911, Pope was retired and living in Broadstairs, Kent.

 Legacy

-Pope's recipes were included in Anne O'Connel's Early Vegetarian Recipes, exploring the history of vegetarian recipes.
+Recipes by Pope were included in Anne O'Connell's Early Vegetarian Recipes, a collection on the history of vegetarian recipes.
 In 2019, a copy of Novel Dishes for Vegetarian Households was donated by William Russel Buck to the LuEsther T. Mertz Library.
-Another copy has been digitised by the Southern Adventist University, as part of their Domestic Science and Cookery Collection.
+Another copy has been digitised by Southern Adventist University as part of its Domestic Science and Cookery Collection.